Science-Camp-TUI/tutorials/docs/machine-learning/bird-classification.md

     * retrieve the result tensor via the [get_tensor](https://www.tensorflow.org/api_docs/python/tf/lite/Interpreter#get_tensor){:target="_blank"} function
     * apply the sigmoid function `self._flat_sigmoid` to the result tensor and return the result ().

-7. Now it it time to test your model.
+7. Now it is time to test your model.
 In the `main.py` file import the `Model` class and create an instance of it.
 Load the test file and split it into chunks of 3 seconds.
 Then predict the class of the first chunk and print the results.